espruino/BangleApps/apps/alpinenav/README.md

 If you get strange values or dashes for the compass, it just needs calibration so you need to move the watch around briefly for this each time, ideally 360 degrees around itself, which involves taking the watch off.
 If you don't want to do that you can also just wave your hand around for a few seconds like you're at a rave or Dr Strange making a Sling Ring but often just moving your wrist a bit is enough.

 The buttons do the following:
-BTN1: this will display an 'X' in the bottom of the screen and lock all the buttons, this is to prevent you accidentally either of the below.
+BTN1: this will display an 'X' in the bottom of the screen and lock all the buttons, this is to prevent you accidentally pressing either of the below.
 Remember to press this again to unlock it! soft and hard reset will both still work.
 BTN2: this removes all waypoints aside from the origin and your current location; sometimes during smaller journeys and walks, the GPS can give sporadic differences in locations because of the error margins of GPS and this can add noise to your route.
 BTN3: this will pause the GPS and magnetometer, useful for saving power for situations where you don't necessarily need to track parts of your route e.g. you're going indoors/shelter for some time.
 You'll know it's paused because the compass won't update it's reading and all the metrics will be blacked out on the screen.